About the Five Gables Inn

 Norman died in the late 1970’s and the Forest House sunk into decrepitude.
 Paul and Ellen Morrissette bought it in 1986 and realizing its potential, began a major restoration project that literally rebuilt this 100 year old building from the ground up.
 Under their guidance this exciting restoration project brought back to life one of the only remaining summer hotels in East Boothbay.
 As they completed the renovation they changed the name to Five Gables Inn and re-opened it as a coastal Maine inn in 1989.

 In 1995, to try and escape the oppressive Georgia heat, Mike and De Kennedy headed north and purchased the Five Gables Inn.
 De brought southern charm, hospitality and an artistic touch while Mike brought the most talked about breakfasts in Boothbay, Hawaiian shirts and…. well, let’s just say a colorful flair!
 Together they continued the tradition of the Five Gables Inn and over 17 years built the Five Gables Inn into one of the top inns along Coastal Maine.
 In 2012 Mike and De decided to retire and moved to California to be closer to Mike’s family.
-In December 2012, Steve and Susan Plausteiner purchased the Five Gables Inn and plan to continue its tradition.
+Steve and Susan Plausteiner purchased the inn at that time.
+Then, in December 2023, Ryan Edwards purchased the Five Gables Inn and plans to continue its tradition.